konradwrzeszcz/flashcards/TASK.md

   - [ to do ] Task 31.2: (CSS) Add `text-align: center;` and `vertical-align: middle;` to `.flashcard-table th, .flashcard-table td`.
 - [ to do ] Task 32: Set Table Font Size to 95% of Parent Card Text
   - [ to do ] Task 32.1: (CSS) Set `font-size: 0.95em;` for `.flashcard-table` for relative sizing.
+- [ done ] Task 32: Ensure Topic Section Headers Span Full Width
+  - [ done ] Task 32.1: (CSS) Adjust .topic-section-header styling to ensure it takes the full width of the #topic-cards-container, forcing topic cards below it.

 ## Implementation plan